mulderp/gnucap_book/installing-gnucap.md

     git tag -l

+Or you can see the branches with:

+    git branch -a

-For example, you can build the version 20171003 tag or cmake-4 branch.
+For example, you can build the version "20171003" tag or cmake-4 branch.

 The build process of gnucap will give some executables and some shared libraries such as gnucap.so (or .dll on Windows).